 Applying for a building information certificate

-The application for a building information certificate form may be lodged by:
+An application for a building information certificate must be made through the NSW planning portal.

-- any public authority that has notified the owner of its intention to apply for the certificate.
+(d) a public authority that has notified the owner of that land of its intention to apply for the certificate.

-Dwellings and multi dwelling housing are considered to be minor residential development for the purposes of issuing a building information certificate.
-For this type of development, a current survey needs to be submitted with the application form.
-The survey needs to be a true representation of all structures on the land at the time of application.
+Dwellings and multi dwelling housing are considered to be minor residential development for the purposes of issuing a building information certificate

 Building information certificate fees

-Applications must be accompanied by the legislated building information certificate fee.
+Applications must be accompanied by the prescribed building information certificate fee.

 Exempt development refers to development that exempt from all forms of approval.
 Development can be considered to be exempt under the Goulburn Mulwaree Local Environmental Plan 2009 or a State Environmental Planning Policy.
 Most exempt development is specified under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.